 - The products they serve at school are better for them than the ones you buy at home. – This one blew my mind!
-The products that are sold in schools like Uncrustables or Pop-Tarts, are higher in whole grains and lack icky things like High Fructose Corn Syrup.
-Sometimes children complain that the food at home tastes different from the food at school and this is why.
-I was shocked that brands do this and lots of parents don't even realize it.
-I wish they just made the better products for everyone!
-I would love to buy wheat Uncrustables for my kids but I can't unless they are getting it from school.
+The products that are sold in schools like Uncrustables or Pop-Tarts are higher in whole grains and lack icky things like High Fructose Corn Syrup.
+Sometimes children complain that the food at home tastes different from the food at school, and this is why.
+I was shocked that brands do this, and lots of parents don’t even realize it.
+I wish they just made better products for everyone!
+I would love to buy wheat Uncrustables for my kids, but I can’t unless they are getting it from school.

-- Due to droughts schools use throw away trays and packaging. – I've always been perplexed by the fact that schools aren't washing trays anymore.
-It is a more green option but when it comes to areas that suffer from droughts something had to give.
-Living in the south I understand this.
+- Due to droughts, schools use throw-away trays and packaging. – I’ve always been perplexed by the fact that schools aren’t washing trays anymore.
+It is a more green option, but something had to give when it comes to areas that suffer from droughts.
+Living in the south, I understand this.

 - Farm to school – More schools are creating school gardens and buying locally sourced produce.
 You can read more about that here.

 - Technology – Schools are utilizing new technology and apps that let parents and students look at the menu and even purchase their food ahead of time.
 One of these programs is Nutrislice.
 It gives schools to option to make the menu customizable, which is great for students with food allergies.
 You can filter out the options that the child cannot have.
 It is a great system that I hope more school districts start to utilize.

 - Food allergies are a top priority. – Schools have a trusted system between the school nurses, teachers, parents, and cafeteria staff to make sure children are not purchasing items that can be harmful to them.